 About This Statement

 We at Adamah have long struggled to articulate the equity and justice activities we engage in without using those activities as a platform for self-promotion.
 Too often individuals with power use their allyship to signal their own virtue and then excuse the ways in which they are silent in the face of oppression and inequity.
 We are aware of and commit to continually noticing where this dynamic arises.
-For this reason, it is with some hesitation that we have sought to write a statement like the one you are reading.
+For this reason, it is with some hesitation that we write a statement like the one you are reading.

 White supremacy, ashkenormativity, heteronormativity, male privilege, classism, ableism and other forms of oppression have played a role in Adamah’s history and present.
 We actively seek to disrupt these oppressive systems by:

-- Explicitly encouraging individuals with marginalized identities to apply to our programs and to staff positions
+- Explicitly encouraging individuals with marginalized identities to apply to our programs

 - Acknowledging indigenous territory and the history of the land we are on